jboxman/jboxman.github.io/docs/tasks/2020-03-08-working-with-photos.md

 ---
-layout: post
+layout: default
-title:  "Working with photos"
+title: Working with photos
+parent: Tasks
+nav_order: 4
 ---

 So I've spent nearly 20 years trying to tackle photo management in one way or another.